jiangsanity/cs4641-music-sentiment-analysis/index.md

   "type" : "audio_features"
 }
 ```
+The employed dataset is a cleaned pull from the Spotify API.
+Spotify is the second most popular music streaming service in the United States.
+This dataset is composed of over 160,000 songs and details 14 instrumental features for each record.
+Of the 14, we will include 9 in our study.
+The features are as follows : Key, Acousticcness, Danceability, Energy, Instrumentalness,Loudness, Speachiness, Valence, and Tempo.
+Due to musical styles changing with time, records with a creation date from 2000 onwards were included in the final dataset, resulting in 40,000 records.

 ### Selected Features
 We will consider only the following features as song features (such as artist/year) will be irrelevant to the analysis based on musical features.